justmyfreak/justmyfreak.github.io/_posts/2014-03-12-blogging-with-jekyll.md

 description: blogging with jekyll and getting it running on github pages
 comments: true
 share: true

+published: true;
+excerpt: "Blogging with Jekyll is fun, easy, and free.
+Jekyll focus on content"
 ---

 # What is Jekyll?